geoffreyadebonojo-zz/array_sorter/README.md

 docker pull geoffadebonojo/array_sorter
 ```

-Or just run.
-Docker will pull it for you.
+Or just run a command and Docker will pull it for you.
 ```
 docker run geoffadebonojo/array_sorter --help
 ```
-for a helpful list of commands
+will give you a helpful list of commands.

 Or jump right in and start merging arrays!
 ```